 After the completion of the course, participants will be able to transfer the knowledge and skills gained into their own operational and managerial environments, helping their clubs to develop.
 The curriculum, which follows the CMG and is based around the activities and environment of clubs, will provide clubs with the expertise and know-how in order to help them develop and deal with challenges and problems they may face.

-The CMP will run over a year and a half, starting in autumn 2017 and running until summer 2019.
+The CMP will run over a year and a half, starting in November 2019 and finishing in June 2021.
 It will consist of six two-day sessions held in some of the most iconic football venues, with each session focusing on a different topic of club management.
 The programme will offer a mix of academic and professional lectures, case studies from clubs, as well as interactive group working sessions and countless opportunities for networking.

 For more information: Click here

-Following the successful first edition of the CMP, and since most participants were either from the side of senior management or from the football department, a new feature has been introduced to the programme to recognise this framework.
-The new feature consists of two extra sessions that would enable participants to both go more in depth into the topics related to the Leadership & Innovation and Sport & Innovation, and become acquainted with some cutting-edge thinking in these areas.
-By doing so, they will gain additional insights into these topics beyond the content of the core sessions, all the while having the flexibility of being able to select the one that is closer to their work profile at the club.
+Following the successful editions of the CMP, and since most participants were either from the side of senior management or from the football department, a feature has been included in the programme to recognise this framework.
+The feature consists of extra sessions that will enable participants to gain in-depth knowledge on topics related to Leadership, Technology and Innovation, and become acquainted with some cutting-edge thinking in these areas.
+The sessions will involve CMP1 and CMP2 alumni, and this will allow participants to gain additional insights into these topics beyond the content of the core sessions.

 The six sessions of the CMP are designed to give the participants a complete overview of club football management.
-Additionally, two extra sessions will be organised in order to offer the participants the possibility to choose one extra session of their choice; either Leadership & Innovation or Sports & Innovation.
+Additionally, the extra sessions will be organised in order to offer the participants the possibility to choose one extra session of their choice.
 The participants will be encouraged to choose only one of these sessions but could exceptionally be granted permission to attend both sessions upon specific request.

-More information on the two different extra sessions will be given to the CMP participants upon the start of the programme.
+More information on the extra sessions will be given to the CMP participants upon the start of the programme.

 In order to avoid clashes with club responsibilities, sessions will take place during national team breaks according to the international match calendar.
 This will offer participants the maximum chance of attending the sessions.
 Furthermore, with a lot of information to take in during the sessions, the time frame chosen provides the participants with enough time to digest the information and prepare for the next gathering.